 - Jeju is famous for its wind.
 It might be cold up there so you’d better come equipped.

 - Don’t forget sunscreen.
 Although most of both trails are under the shades, when you get closer to the top there won’t be any trees.

 - There are a few toilets along the trails.

 And you?
-Have you been on top?
+Have you managed to get to the summit?
 Enjoy your time hiking Hallasan, and feel free to share your experience with us!